vjekooo/super-duper-palm-tree/README.md

 ### To run

 - Have node installed.
-Everything above 20 should work.
+Everything above 20 should work (worked on 20.18.1)
-- Made the task on 20.18.1

 - Clone the project: